Gareth Edwards Poked Fun At George Lucas During Rian Johnson ‘Star Wars’ Rivalry

 Gareth Edwards didn’t have such a high benchmark to hit with Rogue One: A Star Wars Story, though.
 In fact, he’d regularly remind Rian Johnson that while he had to measure up against the greatest sequel ever made, Edwards only had to better the made-for-TV film Caravan Of Courage: An Ewok Adventure.

 Gareth Edwards decided to take this gentle ribbing to the next level by actually going out and buying “a giant Ewok Adventure poster” that he hung in his office.
-However, the joke came back to bite Edwards on the posterior when George Lucas, who has story by and executive producer credits on Caravan Of Courage, came by his office.
+However, the joke came back to bite Edwards on the posterior when George Lucas, who created the story and executive produced Caravan Of Courage, came by his office.

 Luckily, Gareth Edwards was able to get away with George Lucas either not spotting the poster, or with him spotting it but taking the joke with a very kind-heart.
 The rivalry between Rian Johnson and Gareth Edwards clearly didn’t get overly heated, too, because Rian Johnson even scored himself a cameo in Rogue One: A Star Wars Story.